javm/exif-extractor/README.md

 -  Start:
 ```
 npm install
+node api.js --reset
+will initialize/reset the mongodb table that contains the metadata.

+For later runs is enough
 node api.js
-node api.js --reset
-will reset the mongodb table that contains the metadata.

 ```
 - The database is exif-extractor
 - The table is exif